haseeb-heaven/coderunner-chatgpt/README.md

 2. In the Model drop down, select "Plugins" (note, if you don't see it there, you don't have access yet).
 3. Select "Plugin store"
 4. Select "Develop your own plugin"
-5. Enter in `localhost:5003` since this is the URL the server is running on locally, then select "Find manifest file".
+5. Enter in `localhost:8000` since this is the URL the server is running on locally, then select "Find manifest file".

 The plugin should now be installed and enabled!
-You can start with a question like "What is on my todo list" and then try adding something to it as well!
+You can start with a question like "Code Runner" and then try adding something to it as well!

 ## Getting help